Homer Augustus Nelson: Early life and education

 Nelson was born in Poughkeepsie, New York, where he was also raised and educated.
 He studied law and was admitted to the bar, commencing practice in Poughkeepsie.

 Judicial career

 He was a judge of Dutchess County, New York, from 1855 to 1862.

 Civil War

 At the outbreak of the Civil War, he became colonel of the 159th New York Volunteer Infantry.

 Political career

-He left in 1863 when he took his seat in the 38th United States Congress, but was unsuccessful for reelection in 1864.
+Nelson left in 1863 when he took his seat in the 38th United States Congress, but was unsuccessful for reelection in 1864.
+He was one of 14 House Democrats to vote in favor of the Thirteenth Amendment to the United States Constitution.

 Following the war, he was a delegate to the New York State Constitutional Convention in 1867 and the same year was elected Secretary of State of New York serving until 1871.
 He was a member of the New York State Senate (15th D.) in 1882 and 1883; and was appointed to the commission to report a revision of the judiciary article of the New York Constitution in 1890.